NLeSC/octopus-job-ws/README.rst

 Callback authentication
 ^^^^^^^^^^^^^^^^^^^^^^^

-The status callbacks uses MAC Access Authentication.
+The status callbacks can use basic http authentication.
-The MAC key indentifier and MAC key must be obtained from the provider.
+The credentials must be added to the config file or can be given in the `status_callback_url` of the job submission request.

 Status
 ^^^^^^